 This has in many ways been the easiest month so far.
 Day to day, I'm only wearing a variety of gray or black tee shirts, jeans, and my work shoes. (and of course, my apron, which is NOT pictured here...)
 If anything, December might prove to be even more dull fashion-wise than November!

 Working in retail is a great way to condition yourself away from constant shopping; the endless glut of unnecessary stuff that we have to handle every day makes the idea of actually buying something and taking it home absolutely repulsive.
 What an insane frenzy of over-consumption the holidays are in the United States...

 And I must give a warm, grateful shout out to my work shoes - Camper Pelotas.
-They are durable, comfortable, and ...
+They are durable, ...
 View the Post

 Ah, for us workers bees, the holiday season wardrobe is boring, boring, BORING.
 Black tee shirt, jeans, work shoes.
 Gray tee shirt, jeans, work shoes.
 Rinse and repeat ad nauseum.
 And oh yes, don't forget my apron, which all employees wear...

 A sock with a bit of color, pattern, or texture doesn't make a lot of difference in how I appear; very few people get much of a look at my socks.
 But at least my laundry basket has a bit of zing to it!

 And although I know I won't win a Nobel Prize for this, I have not lost a sock in decades.
 When ...
 View the Post